Gulasz wolowy (or Polish beef goulash) is a dish that everyone should try at least once in a lifetime as nothing really compares to it.

 It can be stored frozen in an airtight container for up to three months.

 Another very useful way of storing the goulash is following a simple canning process.
-Load the hot gulazs wolowy in hot, sterilised jars, close the jars with the lid, leave them to cool down under a blanket and store in a dark and dry place for up to six months.
+Load the hot gulazs wolowy in hot, sterilized jars, close the jars with the lid, leave them to cool down under a blanket and store in a dark and dry place for up to six months.

 Gulasz wolowy (beef goulash) FAQs